PratyakshGitArchived/CHBT/README.md

 # CHBT
-A chat bot made using Machine Learning
+A chat bot made using NLP